 Our total net revenues increased \$111.5 million primarily related to the continuing expansion of our Gaming and Online Business segments, including the effects of the Youbet and Harlow's acquisitions.
 Harlow's, which was acquired during December 2010, generated \$53.2 million of total net revenues despite its closure for twenty-five days during the year ended December 31, 2011, due to the Mississippi River flooding.
 Calder Casino, which opened on January 20, 2010, increased total revenues by \$17.6 million, compared to the same period of 2010 reflecting performance driven by what we believe was an improved economy in South Florida, a revised marketing strategy executed during 2011 and the effect of a full year of operations during 2011.
 Revenues generated by the Online Business segment increased \$44.0 million during the year ended December 31, 2011, compared to the same period of 2010 primarily reflecting the acquisition of Youbet during the second quarter of 2010.
-During the year ended December 31, 2011, we benefitted from a full year of operations of Youbet, an ADW provider acquired and merged into TwinSpires during 2010, compared to approximately seven months of operations during the year ended December 31, 2010.
+During the year ended December 31, 2011, we benefitted from a full year of operations during the year ended December 31, 2010.
 Racing Operations revenues declined \$9.4 million as continued declines in pari-mutuel racing were partly offset by improvements in Kentucky Derby week performance.
-Finally, other operating revenues increased \$6.5 million predominantly due to revenue generated by United Tote, which was acquired as part of the Youbet acquisition during the second quarter of 2010.
+Finally, other operating revenues increased \$6.5 million predominantly due to revenues generated by United Tote, which was acquired as part of the Youbet acquisition during the second quarter of 2010.
 Further discussion of net revenue variances by our reported segments is detailed below.